MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 ### -match

 Description: Matches a string using regular expressions.
-When the input is scalar, it populates the `$Matches` automatic variable.s
+When the input is scalar, it populates the `$Matches` automatic variable.

 If the input is a collection, the `-match` and `-notmatch` operators return the matching members of that collection, but the operator does not populate